-- if after Brexit the government decided more generally to cap compensation for Equality Act claims, could that be challenged where it does not provide full compensation for loss: Brexit>Capping compensation?
+- if after Brexit the government decided more generally to cap compensation for Equality Act claims, could that be challenged where it does not provide full compensation for loss: Ability to amend Equality Act after Brexit>Capping compensation?
 In the important area of employment, it seems a challenge would only be a possibility if and so far as employment falls within the scope of the Convention.

 These are deep waters.
 If the case falls within the scope of the Convention, perhaps the first question would be whether the Equality Act provision barring or restricting compensation could be “read down” so as to comply with the UK’s obligation under Article 13 to give an effective remedy (or, if the restriction is in a regulation, whether it should be disapplied).
 Otherwise, if the discriminator is a public authority there might be a claim against it in a UK court under s.7 Human Rights Act (above), distinct from any Equality Act claim.
 As a last resort there might be a claim to the ECtHR in Strasbourg for ‘just satisfaction’ under Article 41 – which under s.8(4) Human Rights Act a UK court deciding a s.7 claim should have taken into account.

 A complaint can be made to the European Court of Human Rights (ECtHR) in Strasbourg if all domestic remedies have been exhausted.
 I’m not going to say anything about that here.